dgryski/go-perfbook/performance.md

   Random cache eviction is fast and sufficiently effective.
      - only put "some" items in cache (probabilistically) to limit cache size to popular items with minimal logic Compare cost of cache logic to cost of refetching the data.
+  A large cache can increase gc pressure and keep blowing processor cache

 I've done experiments with a network trace that showed even an optimal cache wasn't worth it.
 Your expected hit ratio is important.
 You'll want to